 How to Set SMART Goals

 We all know the importance of goal setting, but oftentimes, the goals we set don't fully pan out.
-Whether it's lack of time or motivation, setting up and following through with a goal is easier said than done.
+Whether it's lack of time or motivation, following through with a goal is easier said than done.
 One main reason why goals don't stick is because they aren't "smart" enough.
 When we learn to create SMART goals, our chances of reaching our goals increase exponentially.

-So what exactly are SMART goals?
+What exactly are SMART goals?

 What does SMART stand for?